Xennis/Bluecontroller_BCA8_BTM/README.md

 ## Code

-Latest Version: Gamma (tested and proven to work)
+Latest stable Version: Gamma (tested and proven to work)